 The décor and style of the hotel bring in both 18th-century and 19th-century art and fashion and create unison between the two.
 There is no doubt that the Hôtel La Mirande is one of the best hotels in France, especially for history lovers.

 La Bastide overlooks the charming and historic village of Gordes.
 The town is widely recognized as one of the most beautiful villages in France and all of Europe.
 This luxury hotel offers guests rooms, suites, and villas to accommodate varying needs and budgets.
 La Bastide is set in a 12th-century castle and finds any chance it can to envelop visitors in its illustrious past.

 This hotel is perfect for families who have access to the Children’s Kingdom.
 This designated area offers families an opportunity to swim together, play arcade games, and enjoy snacks on the terrace.
+The region is a great addition to any Europe summer travel itinerary.
 The hotel even caters to weddings and private events.
 Onsite activities include stargazing, yoga, outdoor adventures, and music events.